-Commissioners present: Wayne Gripentrog, Art Grochow, Devry Klocke, Deb Tobias.
-Commissioners absent: Joe Schreiner.
+Commissioners present: Wayne Gripentrog, Art Grochow, Joe Schreiner, Deb Tobias, and Devry Klocke.

-Staff present: Wayne Beyer, Director of Park and Recreation; Brad Edwardson, Park Superintendent and Connie Metcalf, Park Board Clerk.
+Staff present: Wayne Beyer, Director of Parks and Recreation; Brad Edwardson, Park Superintendent; Laree Bumgarner, Recreation Supervisor, Kathy Diekman, Zoo Director; Michelle Mostoller, Pool Manager and Connie Metcalf, Park Board Clerk.

-Meeting was called to order by President Wayne Gripentrog.
+Meeting was called to order by Park Board President Wayne Gripentrog.

 Reports from Officers

 - Lots of tree trimming right now.
 Looking nice at the parks.

 - Signs up for Parks for COVID-19 risks. .

 - All Shelters are getting a deep cleaning.

 - Still waiting for wax for the tile at Hughes Shelter.

 - Some of the summer help has started this week…